BDC Hamburger Icon

 • Businesses already active on social media and MMS that want to be able to see all customer interactions in one place.

-• Companies that want inbound and outbound capabilities for a fixed price every month regardless of calls made.
+• Organizations that want inbound and outbound capabilities for a fixed price every month, regardless of calls made.

-• Companies looking for a communications platform on which they can build their own call center system.
+• Companies looking for a communications platform on which they can build their own call center system, as access to RingCX requires selecting RingEX.

 • Businesses unwilling to pay additional charges, on top of call center software and CRM fees, for an adaptor to get them to integrate.